Muscles Engaged On The Treadmill

 2. Improving Heart Health: Regular treadmill workouts enhance cardiovascular health by strengthening the heart, increasing lung capacity, and lowering the risk of heart-related diseases.

-Treadmill workouts are effective for:
+Treadmill workouts are also effective for muscle strengthening and endurance:

 1. Increasing Muscle Strength: Engaging in treadmill workouts, particularly when using an incline, can help develop and strengthen leg muscles, such as the quadriceps, hamstrings, and glutes.